 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?) not required.
-Traffic and Transportation Within the site and in the access road Speed meter device Weekly Monitor compliance with speed limits Cost of speed meter EPC Housekeeping Site and access roads Visual Inspection and collection Onsite: Daily Access roads: Weekly Monitor good construction housekeeping practices onsite and at access roads Not applicable EPC Lighting Boundaries of the site and at Sensitive Receptors Visual assessment of directional lighting Quarterly Minimise light spill glare and sky-glow.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) and bird nesting. boundary of the site and photograph of any changes.
+Document and monitor bird nests. or fauna outside of the plant boundary fence.
+Monitor any impacts on nests.
+Traffic and Transportation Within the site and in the access road Speed meter device Weekly Monitor compliance with speed limits Cost of speed meter EPC Housekeeping Site and access roads Visual Inspection and collection Onsite: Daily Access roads: Weekly Monitor good construction housekeeping practices onsite and at access roads Not applicable EPC Lighting Boundaries of the site Visual assessment of directional lighting Quarterly Minimise light spill glare and sky-glow.
 Not applicable.
 EPC Recruitment policy Not applicable Ratio local, regional, national and international employees.
-Rations of women employees.
-Monthly Provide employment for local population, minimize impact immigrant labour Not applicable EPC Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not applicable EPC
+Ratios of women employees.
+Monthly Provide employment for local population, minimize impact immigrant labour Not applicable EPC Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not applicable EPC Emergency monitoring Not applicable Register emergencies and follow-up-remediation Every time there is an emergency Register emergencies and To be covered by the EPC.
+EPC